CT-oss/Revision/README.md

 Security + Learning notes - https://docs.google.com/document/d/18SkRZoaiy49U-MqOAZcUwdK00pAzL4PXU2g7WgrL8mE/edit?usp=sharing

+# Quizes to be made

 Pen testing - https://docs.google.com/document/d/1b0FasbEUnfx7mhsmH-j1x1CHDfwLmf-fbYnRGgn2Pw0/edit?usp=sharing

 Firewalls + Internet security - https://docs.google.com/document/d/1PhteuwjE1ZuGpVI4qTBli-af0EUDi6dc_m_gLGVSfL8/edit?usp=sharing

 (everything I have for now)

-Ai was used to generate the questions and the script
+Ai was used to generate the questions and the code

+# How to access the quizes

 If you do not have python installed / dont want to / dont know how to, you can either follow an tutorial such as